rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  > It also fixes modern art?!

-Bitcoin was designed to fix the problem of fiat money, the problem of the state and money, the social and economic problems that have burdened human civilizations throughout history.
+Bitcoin was designed to fix the problem of fiat money, the problem of state and money, the social and economic problems that have burdened human civilizations throughout history.